 This feijoa loaf is a quick, easy and delicious way to use feijoas.
 With a mild feijoa taste it's kind of like a yummy banana bread but with feijoas!

 This feijoa cake is one delicious option.
-Made with cinnamon and allspice, it's a slightly more subtle feijoa flavor, because you can sometimes have too much of a good thing.
+Made with cinnamon and allspice, it's a slightly more subtle feijoa flavour, because you can sometimes have too much of a good thing.
 It's more like banana bread in taste and texture, but with feijoas instead of bananas.
-Of course if you are looking for more traditional feijoa flavors you could try my feijoa muffins or for a savory option my feijoa chutney.
+Of course if you are looking for more traditional feijoa flavours you could try my feijoa muffins or for a savoury option my feijoa chutney.

-Self raising flour: white self raising flour is best for this recipe, I haven't tried it with whole meal flour.
-You could also you all purpose flour mixed with baking powder if you prefer to make your own.
+Self raising flour: white self-raising flour is best for this recipe, I haven't tried it with whole meal flour.
+You could also use all-purpose flour mixed with baking powder if you prefer to make your own.

 Brown sugar: also known as light brown sugar, adds to the caramel notes of this recipe.
 You could use white sugar if you prefer, or experiment with dark brown sugar.